Anthracite | Hot Red | Storm Gray

 they feature a 3D textured and embossed surface, and are

-available in 12, 24 and 60-inch widths — this carbon fiber vinyl film is at the cutting edge of restyling technology.
+available in 60-inch widths and in rolls of up to 25 yards in length, this carbon fiber vinyl film is at the cutting edge of restyling technology.
 Did you know that 3M Di-Noc films are only rated for one year outdoor use?
 Why spend your time and money on a temporary solution when Rvinyl's carbon fiber vinyl sheets will last a lifetime and at a fraction of the cost of other films.

 Looking to wrap your hood, trunk roof or just about any part of your car, truck or SUV?